tonethar/IGME-102-Fall-2022/docs/6A-HW.md

 - Create a p5 project in VS Code
 - Use the start code below for your **sketch.js**
 - Review your **Midterm Practice 6A** and transfer your answers (for parts A, C, D & E) from paper to the `partA()`, `partC()`, `partD()`, `partE()` functions in `setup()`
-- ZIP up the entire projct folder and post to myCourses
+- ZIP up the entire project folder and post to myCourses

 ```js
 "use strict";